EndPointCorp/end-point-blog/2013/06/devops-engineer-job-opening-remote.md

 What you will be doing:

 - Remotely set up and maintain Linux servers (mostly RHEL/CentOS, Debian, and Ubuntu), with custom software written mostly in Ruby, Python, Perl, and PHP
-- Audit and improve security, backups,reliability, monitoring (with Nagios etc.)
+- Audit and improve security, backups, reliability, monitoring (with Nagios etc.)
 - Support developer use of major language ecosystems: Perl’s CPAN, Python PyPI (pip/easy_install), Ruby gems, PHP PEAR/PECL, etc.
 - Automate provisioning with Ansible, Chef, Puppet, etc.
 - Use open source tools and contribute back as opportunity arises